A gathering of rural people who support youth on their journey to whole health.

 Who We Are

-The Rural Network is an initiative of Prevent, funded by the Youth Marijuana Prevention & Education Program (YMPEP) of the Washington State Department of Health.
+The Rural Network is an initiative of Prevent, funded by the Commercial Cannabis & Tobacco Prevention Program (YCCTPP) of the Washington State Department of Health.
 Huge support comes from the fiscal agent, Educational Service District 112 (ESD 112).

 Who We Serve